RAJKRISHNASAIKIA/Stratigraphy/README.md

 ● md(measured depth)​and ​tvd(true vertical depth)​should be in meters (unit). ​md ​ is represented as ​md ​ or ​pickDepth ​in both of the files.

-The pythod code file contains the code required the perform the above mentioned task.
+The pythod code file contains the code required to perform the above mentioned task.

 The final_out.json file contains final result after completion of the task.